svenmalvik/devreal.io/index.md

 show_tile: false
 ---

-How are Norwegian companies like Vipps, SATS, Orkla, and Statsbygg using Azure API Management?
+How are Norwegian companies like Vipps, SATS, Orkla, Statsbygg, and DNV GL using Azure API Management?

 This event is about real experiences and learnings.
 I want to know what other developers think about this service, and what questions and answers they might have.